pratikksolanki/tribalscale-fullstack-exercise/README.md

 - Tells the model how to pick the top 3 actions when there are more than 3 options: things blocking other people come first, then deadlines, then anything that can't be undone, then quick wins.
 Without this it just picks whatever was mentioned most recently.
 - Adjusts behavior based on what kind of text it's reading: bug reports should produce reproduction steps, meeting transcripts should skip past-tense events that already happened, documents with no named people should have null owners.
-- Doesn't tell the model what format to return - that's handled by the tool definition (see below).
+- Doesn't tell the model what format to return, instead that's handled by the tool definition (see [`src/analyze.ts`](src/analyze.ts)).

 **User prompt** ([`src/server.ts`](src/server.ts)):